HrStamm/FrustrationPredictionModels/README.md

 - The **entire code** is available both as a Jupyter Notebook (`.ipynb`) and as a Python script (`.py`).
 - Both files are fully synchronized and contain identical code and analyses.
+- However, in the .ipynb file all the outputs can also be seen, where as in the .py only the raw code can be seen

 ## Structure